Coordinate systems for the hyperbolic plane: Cartesian-style coordinate systems

 In hyperbolic geometry rectangles do not exist.
 The sum of the angles of a quadrilateral in hyperbolic geometry is always less than 4 right angles (see Lambert quadrilateral).
 Also in hyperbolic geometry there are no equidistant lines (see hypercycles).
 This all has influences on the coordinate systems.

 There are however different coordinate systems for hyperbolic plane geometry.
 All are based on choosing a real (non ideal) point (the Origin) on a chosen directed line (the x-axis) and after that many choices exist.

 Axial coordinates

 Axial coordinates x_{a} and y_{a} are found by constructing a y-axis perpendicular to the x-axis through the origin.

 Like in the Cartesian coordinate system, the coordinates are found by dropping perpendiculars from the point onto the x and y-axes. x_{a} is the distance from the foot of the perpendicular on the x-axis to the origin (regarded as positive on one side and negative on the other); y_{a} is the distance from the foot of the perpendicular on the y-axis to the origin.

 Circles about the origin in hyperbolic axial coordinates.

-Every point and most ideal points have axial coordinates, but not every pair of real numbers corresponds to a point.
+Every point and almost all ideal points have axial coordinates, but not every pair of real numbers corresponds to a point.